We like them snug...but not too tight! OUCH! Feel free to call us (1-877-48-CLIMB) and talk to an experienced shoe fitter before making your purchase.

 - Toes should completely fill the toebox.

-- Heel should feel solid; like they won't pull off if heel hooking.
+- Heel should feel solid.
+Make sure they won't pull off when heel hooking.

-- Any foot movement in new shoes will mean sloppy fit when broken in.
+- Any foot movement in new shoes will mean sloppy foot technique when broken in.

 |Butora||At street size or half size smaller|